|Table of contents|

-For example, in USA — the world’s richest democracy, there is a wide gap among the rich, the poor.
+Example: In the USA — the world’s richest democracy, there is a wide gap between the rich, the poor.
 The Blacks do not get social justice.
 But at the same time, the United States of America, Sweden, Canada and Switzerland have the most stable democratic systems in the world.
-They have welfare schemes for all and hundred percent literacy.
+They have welfare schemes for all and a hundred per cent literacy.

 Let us now think about what we can expect reasonably from democracy and examine the record of democracy.